dentarg/auth0-blog/_posts/2016-11-07-migrating-an-angular1-app-to-angular2-part-1.md

 export * from './core/app.module';
 ```

-> **NOTE:** Always keep in mind that Angular 2 is very interconnected with regard to dependency imports.
+> **Note:** Always keep in mind that Angular 2 is very interconnected with regard to dependency imports.
 When we move files, we break references in other places.
 The CLI tells us where the problems are when we build and TS code hinting in our editor can help too.
 To address the issue at its root, we can use additional `@NgModule`s to manage dependencies; you can learn more by reading [Use @NgModule to Manage Dependencies in your Angular 2 Apps](https://auth0.com/blog/angular-2-ngmodules/).

 That's it for setup!
 We can officially start migrating ng1-dinos to ng2-dinos.